 Inside the retina are rod cells, which recognize the difference between lightness and darkness.
 To control the amount of light they're exposed to, sharks dilate and contract their pupils.
 To focus, muscles surrounding the lens pull it closer or farther away from the retina.
 The retina also contains cone cells, which allow an organism to see color.
 For many decades, scientists thought that shark eyes had more rod cells, and that sharks couldn't see color, but it appears that more and more sharks have cone cells.
 Scientists are still determining how sharks interpret color.

 Another unique thing about shark eyes is the eyelid.
 Sharks use their eyelids primarily as a protective measure.
 When it's feeding time, or when the shark has an encounter with another shark, it will close the eyelids to protect the eyes from abrasion.
 However, a shark's eyelids don't close all the way.
 Some sharks have a third lid known as a nictitating membrane, which will fully protect the eye.
 Sharks that don't have this feature, such as the great white and the whale shark, roll their entire eyes into the back of their head, giving them a white-eyed look.

-To learn more about the world of sharks, explore the links on the next page.
+To learn more about the world of sharks, explore the links below.

 - Carrier, Jeffrey C. "Shark."
 Microsoft Encarta Online Encyclopedia.
 2007.
 (April 15, 2008)http://encarta.msn.com/encyclopedia_761552860/Shark.html